JoaoMartins-callmeJohn/acad-c3d-cursor-plugin-debug/README.md

 # AutoCAD .NET Plugin Template

 A minimal .NET 8 class library template for developing AutoCAD/Civil 3D plugins with debugging support in Visual Studio Code with Cursor.
+This is based on the [AutoCAD .NET Wizards](https://github.com/ADN-DevTech/AutoCAD-Net-Wizards) template written by [Madhukar Moogala](https://github.com/MadhukarMoogala)

 ## Prerequisites